Allons, Alpes-de-Haute-Provence: Intercommunality

 Allons is a member of the Community of Alpes Provence Verdon - Sources de Lumière.

 Budget and Taxation

 The regional share of the property tax is not applicable.
 The business tax was replaced in 2010 by the enterprise land premium (CFE) on the rental value of properties and the contribution of the added value of enterprises (CAVE) (both forming the territorial economic contribution).

 Population

+The inhabitants of the commune are known as Allonsais or Allonsaises in French.

 Prior to 1793 the following censuses had been taken: